Charley Plymell Poetry Reading & Book Release @ParkTheaterHudson

 Open Map

-Collaborator PTH Literary Executive Producer Park Theater Hudson
+Collaborator PTH Literary Executive Producers Park Theater Hudson Brian Goss

 On Charley's 89th birthday, Park Theater Hudson is excited to welcome him and Gerard Malanga into the hallowed walls of our venue to share a lifetime of his poetry for his upcoming book release.